al-serebrov/vue-flask-template/README.md

 export EC2_USER="ec2-user"
 ```

-To get an auto.ria.com API key, you need to visit their developers website: https://developers.ria.com/ register there and get the key.
+To get the auto.ria.com API key, you need to visit their developers website: https://developers.ria.com/, register there and get the key.
 This API key is used internally by the backend and not exposed to the frontend.

 ## Development

-The first thing is to configure the project by setting the environmental variables, if you have them in the `config.env` file the following command sequence will work:
+The first thing to do is to configure the project by setting the environment variables, if you have them in the `config.env` file the following command sequence will work:

 ```
 source config.env